BASE & Skydiving Canopy Handling

 Why This Course Exists

-Most BASE jumpers and skydivers spend years jumping—but only accumulate a few hours of deliberate canopy training.
+Most BASE jumpers and skydivers spend years jumping, yet accumulate only a few hours of deliberate canopy training.
+Emergency procedures are often learned through photos, diagrams, and video—but real emergencies don’t happen on a screen.

-Over five focused days, you’ll log 20–30 hours of structured, hands-on canopy practice, building the muscle memory, judgment, and control required to manage your canopy confidently—from opening to landing—under both normal and off-nominal conditions.
+Over five focused days, you’ll log 20–30 hours of structured, hands-on canopy practice, building the judgment, control, and confidence required to manage your canopy from opening through landing—under both normal and off-nominal conditions.

-This is canopy flying as a skill, trained deliberately and progressively.
+This is canopy flying treated as a core skill, trained deliberately and progressively.

 Who This Course Is For